egtork/Rands.js/readme.md

     npm install rands

-And in your code:
+In your code:

     var Rands = require('rands');
     var r = new Rands();

 ### Directly in the browser

-The `rands.min.js` script exposes the window.Rands global variable:
+While a tool like Webpack or Browserify is recommended for use in the browser, the `rands.min.js` script is also provided, which exposes the window.Rands global variable:

     <script src="path/to/rands.min.js"></script>
     <script>